 How does Pinterest work?

-On Pinterest, the image are called pins.
-And pins are linked to the source.
+On Pinterest, the images are called pins.
+These pins are linked to the source of the image.

 Take a recipe pin, for example.
-The image may tell you it's a 15 minute, 4 ingredient recipe while the source link will show you the ingredients and cooking instructions.
+The pin image will show you a picture of the final product and may tell you it’s a 15 minute, 4 ingredient recipe.
+The blog post the pin is linked to has the ingredients and cooking instructions.

 Users on Pinterest save these pins to their boards.